top of page

 📍 Location: Telford, Shropshire

-🥋 Programs offered: Men, Women, Juniors, No-Gi Submission Grappling, MMA
+🥋 Programs Offered: Men, Women, Juniors, No-Gi Submission Grappling, MMA

-💷 Free trial available?
+💷 Free Trial Available?
 Yes

-Club summary:
+Club Summary

 ✅ Pros

-• Well-established MMA gym with strong focus on no-gi grappling and functional self-defence
+• Established MMA gym with a focus on no-gi grappling.

-• Caters to all age groups, including juniors
+• Caters to all ages, including juniors.

 ❌ Cons

-• Limited No-Gi grappling classes
+• Limited No-Gi grappling classes.

-#6 Oswestry Jiu-Jitsu Academy: Oswestry
+6. Oswestry Jiu-Jitsu Academy: Oswestry

 OJJA logo